-East Meets West Orchestral Evening will present a unique blend of music from China and beyond.
+East Meets West Orchestral Evening has been rescheduled to March 2022, presenting a unique blend of music from China and beyond.
 This is a stellar opportunity to hear some of Australia’s finest musicians perform Butterfly Lovers Violin Concerto and Yellow River Piano Concerto, two hugely popular Chinese classics, rarely performed live on Australian stages.

 Award-winning maestro Guy Noble will direct a 50-piece orchestra comprising musicians from leading symphony orchestras in Sydney, Canberra, Adelaide and Brisbane.
 Guest artists include pianist Tony Lee, winner of the 2016 Sydney International Piano Competition, violinist Sun Yi, (Associate Concertmaster of the Sydney Symphony) leading Sydney-based Guzheng musician Angie Liu, mezzo-soprano Victoria Lambourn and soprano Sharon Zhai.